 What to see & do in Molde

 Visit Molde, the town of jazz and roses, including Molde Cathedral, the Varden viewpoint and Romsdal Museum, one of Norway’s largest and most comprehensive folk museums.

 Don’t miss out on a trip to the Atlantic Road, equally impressive both in sunny and stormy weather.
-The Atlantic Road zigzags across bridges and islands to the point where land and ocean meets the fjord.
-Enjoy a short stroll on the suspended walkway.
+The Atlantic Road zigzag cross bridges and islands to the point where land and ocean meets the fjord.
+Enjoy a short stroll on the walkway.